 I am a proud Canadian and I love all things hockey.
 Family is the cornerstone of my life.
-I have two wonderful step-children who have endured the high conflict separation of their parents.
 Besides spending time with family and friends, I enjoy fly fishing, sports, and travel.

 Taking responsibility is a strong theme in my life, and I believe people do best when they take ownership of their life and circumstances.
 I have a positive growth and problem solving mindset, and I bring these values and themes into my counselling work.